ethpandaops/nodekey-tools/README.md

 # nodekey-tools

-**Note:** This is still a work in progress.
-Use at your own risk and only for testing purposes.
+**Note:** Use only for testing purposes!
+Don't use this for mainnet/production systems.

 A collection of tools for generating and managing Ethereum node keys (secp256k1), with a focus on DAS (Data Availability Sampling) column custody.